csswizardry/csswizardry.github.com/_posts/2019-01-31-bandwidth-or-latency-when-to-optimise-which.md

 Looking at the next entry, `lux.js` from [SpeedCurve](https://speedcurve.com/), we’ll see a total time of 78ms and a latency count of 77ms.
-Just one millisecond to download this file—amazing!
+Just one millisecond to download this file — amazing!
 Reducing its size is really going to make so little difference.

 Finally, looking at the last five image requests, we see that all of their